danday74/docker-nginx-lua/README.md

 Usage
 -----

-1. Create your own dockerfile ...
+1. Create your own Dockerfile ...

     ```
     FROM: danday74/nginx-lua